Adaptability or Authenticity – Which is Better?

 - Try something new every day.
 Take a different route to work.
 Watch a different movie genre or even a movie in a foreign language. (with subtitles, of course) Listen to a new podcast show.

 - Make a new connection – With social media, it is easier now more than ever to make a new connection with someone from a different culture.
 Drop a message to say hello, or give a compliment.
 Don’t expect to be BFF (best friends forever).
 Stay curious and open.

 We cannot be stronger or smarter without struggle.

 ~ Ling Ling, Tai

-While authenticity and adaptability are usually pitted against each other.
-However, we need a balance of both to succeed in a culturally-diverse environment.
+While authenticity and adaptability are usually pitted against each other, we need a balance of both to succeed in a culturally-diverse environment.
 When you’re too rigidly authentic or extremely flexible, misunderstandings or conflict may arise.
-Multicultural societies, such as in South Africa, are great examples on how to balance both adaptability and authenticity, which means this skill can be developed.
+Multicultural societies, such as in South Africa, are great examples of how to balance both adaptability and authenticity, which means this skill can be developed.
 Without this skill, it will be difficult for you to be successful and effective in a globalised world.

 Ling Ling is a seasoned Learning and Development Professional with a passion for supporting leaders and teams in leveraging diversity, increasing intercultural awareness, and cultivating inclusive workplaces.
 Her lifelong work spans across 21 countries and across various industries such as manufacturing, technology, travel and non-profit.
 Having lived and worked in 6 countries, she believes that openness, compassion and inclusion creates thriving and engaging workplaces.